Organizing and Starting a CSSR Operation

 After-Action Report for institutional management.

-Operational safety with rescue team.
+Operational safety with the rescue team.

 4. Incident Command System